Skip to main content

 Starting the Deployment Wizard Service

-SSH into your host using your DNS name to verify the DNS mapping has been set properly.
+SSH into your host.
+Use your DNS name to double check the DNS mapping has been set properly.

 For Azure, the initial hostname of a new Azure VM is the same as its name.
 For AWS the initial name is “ip-<address>”.
-Either way, you likely need to set the true host name to a valid DNS aware value.
+Either way, it is highly recommended to set the host name to a valid DNS one.

 cd ~/qarbine.service